 v.
 Email List should be verified.

 Getting a list of recipients is not a difficult task.
 But it usually happens the email addresses in the recipient list turns out to be an invalid, expired, or fake.
-So it is always suggested to verify your subscriber list with a verification tool.
+So it is always suggested verifying the subscriber list with a verification tool.
 Verified Email list decreases your bounce rate, increase your email deliverability and also your sender reputation score.

 Usually, after verifying your recipient’s list through any tool, it segments your recipient’s list into 3 types: Valid, Risky, and Invalid.